 - the certain interval is passed since the last cleanup

-- the precompiled code isn’t hot enough.
-For each compiled method the JVM keeps track with a special hotness counter.
+- the precompiled code isn't hot enough.
+For each compiled method the JVM keeps track of a special hotness counter.
 If the value of this counter is less than a computed threshold, the JVM frees this piece of precompiled code

 4. Code Cache Usage

 In order to monitor the code cache usage, we need to track the size of the memory currently in use.

 To get information on code cache usage, we can specify the –XX:+PrintCodeCache JVM option.
 After running our application, we'll see a similar output:

 Let's see what each of these values mean: